Request Your Financial Forecasting Report

 With end of year accounts and self-assessments included, our PSC Flex service gives your contractors total flexibility and 100% compliance at all times.

 IR35 applies to a supply chain where the worker provides their services through an intermediary, usually a PSC.
-The current wording of the 2020 Finance Act includes umbrella companies within their definition of “intermediary” however it has been confirmed that this will be changed prior to the legislation taking effect.

 Where the CIS contractor uses their own PSC, yes.
 However Sole Traders are not affected because IR35 only applies to incorporated companies.

-The majority of your clients will have to apply the new rules, however small businesses meeting two or more of the following criteria are exempt:
+The majority of your clients will have to apply the rules, however small businesses meeting two or more of the following criteria are exempt:

-From the date the new legislation takes effect, liability for deducting appropriate tax and NICs from the contractors fee sits with the “fee-payer”.
+Liability for deducting appropriate tax and NICs from the contractors fee sits with the “fee-payer”.

 The fee-payer is the entity which pays the PSC company, which is usually the recruitment agency.